-- The majority of cases in the adult popoulation are viral and self-limited, and do not require antimicrobial treatment.
-There is no proven effective treatment for eradication of adenovial infection; artificial tears, topical antihistamines, topical steroids, oral analgesics or cold compresses may mitigate symptoms.
-The use of antibiotics should be avoided because of potential adverse treatment effects. - Allergen-specific immunotherapy is beneficial in reducing allergic conjunctivitis, more in children than in adults (I+, GQ, SR) - Treat mild allergic conjunctivitis with an over-thecounter antihistamine/vasoconstrictor agent or second-generation topical histamine H1-receptor antagonists.
-(I+, GQ, SR) If the condition is frequently recurrent or persistent, use mast-cell stabilizers.
-(I++, GQ, SR) - Treatment for vernal/atopic conjunctivitis include modifying the environment and use of cold compresses and ocular lubricants.
-For acute exacerbations, topical corticosteroids are usually needed.
-Topical cyclosporine is shown to be effective for severe cases.
-(I+, GQ, SR) - For contact lens-related keratoconjunctivitis, discontinue contact lens wear until the cornea returns to normal - In severe cases, topical cyclosporine or tacrolimus can be considered (I+GQ, DR) - Use systemic antibiotic treatment for conjunctivitis due to Neisseria gonorrhoeae or Chlamydia trachomatis - Treat sexual partners to minimize recurrence and spread of disease when conjunctivitis is associated with sexually transmitted diseases and refer patients and their sexual partners to an appropriate medical specialist - Refer patients with manifestation of a systemic disease to an appropriate medical specialist
+- The majority of cases in the adult population are viral and self-limited, and do not require antimicrobial treatment.
+There is no proven effective treatment for eradication of adenoviral infection; artificial tears, topical antihistamines, topical corticosteroids, oral analgesics or cold compresses may mitigate symptoms.
+The use of antibiotics should be avoided because of potential adverse treatment effects. - Allergen-specific immunotherapy is beneficial in reducing allergic conjunctivitis, more so in children than in adults - Treat mild allergic conjunctivitis with an over-the-counter antihistamine/vasoconstrictor agent or second-generation topical histamine H1-receptor antagonists.
+If the condition is frequently recurrent or persistent, mast-cell stabilizers can be used.
+New medications combine antihistamine activity with mast-cell stabilizing properties. - Treatment for vernal conjunctivitis include modifying the environment and use of cold compresses and ocular lubricants.
+For acute exacerbations, topical corticosteroids are usually needed to control severe symptoms.
+(I-, MQ, SR) - For contact lens-related keratoconjunctivitis, discontinue contact lens wear until the cornea returns to normal.
+In mild cases, a brief course of topical corticosteroids, in addition to longer-term use of topical cyclosporine can be considered. - Use systemic antibiotic treatment for conjunctivitis due to Neisseria gonorrhoeae or Chlamydia trachomatis - Treat sexual partners to minimize recurrence and spread of disease when conjunctivitis is associated with sexually transmitted diseases and refer patients and their sexual partners to an appropriate medical specialist - Refer patients with manifestation of a systemic disease to an appropriate medical specialist

 - Follow-up visits should include

 - Interval history

 - Visual acuity

 - Slit-lamp biomicroscopy

-- If corticosteroids are used, perform periodic measurement of intraocular pressure and pupillary dilation to evaluate for cataract and glaucoma
+- If corticosteroids are used, perform baseline and periodic measurement of IOP and pupillary dilation to evaluate for glaucoma and cataract

-- Counsel patients with contagious varieties to minimize or prevent spread of disease and encourage minimization of contact with other people for 10 to 14 days after onset of symptoms (1+, GQ, SR) in the community - Inform patients who may require repeat short-term therapy with topical corticosteroid of potential complications of corticosteroid use - Advise patients with allergic conjunctivitis that frequent clothes washing and bathing/showering before bedtime may be helpful
+- Counsel patients with contagious varieties to minimize or prevent spread of disease and encourage minimization of contact with other people for 10 to 14 days after onset of symptoms in the community - Inform patients who may require repeat short-term therapy with topical corticosteroid of potential complications of corticosteroid use - Advise patients with allergic conjunctivitis that hypoallergenic bedding, eyelid cleansers to remove allergens, frequent clothes washing and bathing/ showering before bedtime may be helpful